core-wg/comi/draft-ietf-core-comi.md

 An example implementation is:

 > Every time an event is generated, the generated notification instance is
 > appended to the chosen stream(s).
-After an aggregation period which may be
+After an aggregation period, which may be
-> adjusted an an exclusion delay and the number of notifications already aggregated,
+> adjusted using an exclusion delay and limited by the maximum number of notifications supported,
 > the content of the instance is sent to all clients observing the modified stream.

 ~~~~